 - 1. Determine the key signature most of the time you will be soloing in minor key or major key.
 Knowing the key is the first step.
-Even when you are just noodling around on the guitar, always know what key you are playing in there is a lot of value just in that. - 2.
+Even when you are just noodling around on the guitar, always know what key you are playing in. - 2.
 Analyze the chord progression it's the chords that will give you the complete roadmap to what you can utilize for soloing and improvisation.
 Analyzing the chords is critical to get the full lead guitar picture.
-Study the notes within the chords you are playing over, and how they relate to the scales that you are using.

 Remember the points I list throughout these materials are guidelines to get you started off.
 They are not necessarily rules forged in stone.
-Often in jams, you have to use your discretion and creativity.
+Often in jams you have to use your discretion.
 You want to learn the principles and techniques so you have a solid jump off point to get creative and then start bending the rules a bit.

 Keep in mind that you want to find a balance.
-After studying and learning the whys, there has to come a point when you take a break from learning scales, techniques, and theory, and just play music.
+After studying and learning the whys there has to come a point when you take a break from learning scales and the theory behind them and just play music.
 Music is so much more than just the logical application of theories and melodies.
 There is a human emotional element to music and that is what you want to get across in your playing.
 So bone up yes, but get out there and PLAY!